Lucky Lakshmi, recognised as the world's largest jewellery festival, generates a nationwide festive atmosphere.

 Driving Retail Revival Through Innovation

+The captive nature of being a passenger on a flight ensures the ad is seen without the usual clutter of other media.
 The jewellery industry has long relied on the festive calendar as a barometer of economic sentiment.
 Yet, in recent years, shifting consumer habits and competitive pressures from other luxury segments had diluted this seasonal fervour.
 Lucky Lakshmi changed that narrative.

 By combining data-driven digital marketing with grassroots engagement, GJC managed to create a campaign that resonated with both millennials and legacy customers.
 The use of influencer marketing added a modern sheen where fashion, lifestyle, and aspiration intersected seamlessly with jewellery's timeless allure.